DADA: Driver Attention Prediction in Driving Accident Scenarios: Our Approach

-where ${cov}(Y, \hat Y)$ is the covariance of $Y$ and $\hat Y$, ${\rho(\cdot)}$ refers to standard deviation, the summation index $i$ spans across image pixels and $\epsilon$ is a small constant that ensures numerical stability.
-Because Linear Correlation Coefficient prefers a large value for similar two maps, the $\mathcal{L}_{CC}$ computes its negative value.
+In this work, we have the human fixations $F$, ground-truth driver attention map $Y$, and the predicted attention map $\hat{Y}$.
+In this paper, we not only want the predicted $\hat{Y}$ to be approximate to $Y$, but also to make the point with the largest value of $\hat{Y}$ close to $F$.
+Formally, our loss function is defined as:

-In our implementation, each video training batch has $12$ clips randomly selected from the training set, and each clip contains $5$ successive frames.
-More detailed implementation can be seen from Sec. \ref{experiments}.
+where the first term is the \emph{Kullback-Leibler divergence} (KLdiv) which evaluates the distribution distance of two maps.
+The second term specifies the \emph{linear correlation coefficient} (CC) measuring the linear relationship between $Y$ and $\hat{Y}$.
+The last term denotes the \emph{normalized scanpath saliency} (NSS) which prefers a close distance between the points in $Y$ with peak value and the locations of $P$ with non-zero value. $|P(i)\not=0|$ represents the number of points in $P$ with non-zero value. ${cov}(Y, \hat Y)$ is the covariance of $Y$ and $\hat Y$, ${\rho(\cdot)}$ refers to standard deviation, the summation index $i$ spans across image pixels and $\epsilon$ is a small constant that ensures numerical stability.
+Because CC and NSS prefer a large value for similar maps, they are computed in their negative values.